mandiwise/isotope-posts/readme.txt

 3. Sample of featured image and excerpt output

 == Changelog ==

+= 2.0.8 =
+* Fix filter menu so that it doesn't show excluded terms when the filter menu taxonomy is the same as the limiting taxonomy (again)

 = 2.0.7 =
 * Adjust pre-filling behaviour when using filtering and infinite scrolling together (even though this is not advisable) to address JS errors